spencerstock/Sprint-Challenge--Building-Java-Web-APIs-gdp/README.md

 # Introduction

 The top 100 economies in the world are provided below.
-The data includes the country's name its GDP in millions.
+The data includes the country's name its Country in millions.
 They are arranged in a way where they can be copy and pasted into a data seed class assuming that the model is crafted correctly.
 Taking this data, develop an application to help display it.

 # Instructions